 - Fish for, retain, or possess eulachon (Columbia River Smelt) unless specifically open under emergency regulation.

 - Fish for, or harvest fish or shellfish in an area with catch in your possession that does not meet the rules of that area.
 However, you may pass through such an area without stopping to fish.
-Also, you may catch fish in one area and land them at a port in a different area even if that different area is closed or has different rules, with the exception of landing halibut in a closed area, or landing bottomfish caught in Oregon (Marine Area Rules & Definitions).
-Additionally, see Fish and Shellfish caught in Canada below.
+Also, you may catch fish in one area and land them at a port in a different area even if that different area is closed or has different rules, with the exception of landing halibut in a closed area, or landing bottomfish caught in Oregon (Statewide General Rules).
+Additionally, see Fish and Shellfish caught in Canada (Statewide General Rules).

 - Intentionally waste fish or shellfish.
 This includes: The intentional killing of fish and shellfish and then returning to the water.
 The removing of claws from live crab, or mutilating or clipping fins from live fish (such as dogfish) and then returning the fish or shellfish to the water.